 Fact: rooms between 60 and 68 degrees encourage the body to produce melatonin.
 Melatonin not only promotes sleep, it's also a powerful anti-aging hormone.

 Solution #2: a heated mattress pad.

-If, like a lot of us, you get cold and someone you sleep in the same bed with gets too warm, a dual control heating mattress pad can help.
-These go underneath your sheets but that means they can't be kicked off or fall off the bed.
+If, like many of us, you get cold and someone you sleep in the same bed with gets too warm, a dual-control heating mattress pad can help.
+These go underneath your sheets, but they can't be kicked off or fall off the bed.

-We have this heated mattress pad (pictured below) and like how quick it heats up.
-You can set it for 1, 2 or 10 hour auto shut off times.
-There are no cords running underneath and you don't have to plug in both sides for it to work.
+We have this heated mattress pad (pictured below), and like how quickly it heats up.
+You can set it for 1, 2, or 10-hour auto shut-off times.
+No cords are running underneath, and you don't have to plug in both sides for it to work.